 Serum iron is a test that measures how much iron is in your blood.

 Iron levels are highest in the morning.
-It's best to do this test in the morning.
+Your doctor will likely have you do this test in the morning.

-Your doctor may order this test if you have signs of low iron (iron deficiency).
+Your doctor may order this test if you have signs of low iron (iron deficiency) or too much iron.

 Note: mcg/dl = micrograms per deciliter